cohenadair/VEGANbot/README.md

 1. Download the repository
 2. Make sure you have `npm`, `Node,js`, and `TypeScript 2.0+` installed
 3. In Terminal, navigate to the `Train-2.0/` directory
+5. Run `npm install` to install dependencies
-4. Compile TypeScript files: `tsc` or `tsc -w` for automatic compiling when files are modified
+6. Compile TypeScript files: `tsc` or `tsc -w` for automatic compiling when files are modified
-5. Run the app: `node api.js`
+7. Run the app: `node api.js`
-6. Go to the desired URL, such as `localhost:8080/veganbot/ingredient_category/aloe%20vera`
+8. Go to the desired URL, such as `localhost:8080/veganbot/ingredient_category/aloe%20vera`
-7. View the result
+9. View the result

 ## License